Characterising semi-Clifford gates using algebraic sets: Main Result

 Here, we will weaken Equations \eqref{second-equ}: for all $1 \le i < j \le 4$

 where

 We can rearrange \eqref{second-equ} by moving the quadratic terms to the right-hand side.
 The result is an inhomogeneous linear system of equations.

-We will relax the polynomial system of Equations \ref{second-equ} and replace them with the disjunction of two weaker and simpler equations.
+We will relax the polynomial system of Equations \eqref{second-equ} and replace them with the disjunction of two weaker and simpler equations.
 These new constraints no longer involve the variables $\vec p_i$, thus significantly reducing the complexity of our system.

-As we shall see below in Lemma \ref{reducetolinear}, the consistency of Equation \eqref{linear-sys} implies that the variables involved satisfy either one of two additional polynomial constraints.
+As we shall see below in Lemma \ref{reducetolinear}, the consistency of Equation \eqref{linear-sys} implies that the remaining variables satisfy either one of two additional polynomial constraints.
 That is, a solution to Equations \eqref{second-equ} is either a solution of $E$ or a solution of $F$.

+The new polynomials $E, F$ and the new solutions introduced through this relaxation do not have an obvious physical or quantum computational interpretation.
+Rather, we use them as part of a purely mathematical strategy to establish our desired equality of schemes.

-\begin{lemma} There are polynomials $E,F$ in the entries of $\Phi_{i},\vec q_i$ such that \eqref{linear-sys} being consistent implies $E = 0$ or $F = 0$. \end{lemma} \begin{proof} Using {\tt Mathematica}, we symbolically compute the order 6 minors of the $6 \times 8$ coefficient matrix of Equation \ref{linear-sys} and find that they are all zero; thus its rank is always at most 5.
-We then symbolically row reduce the augmented matrix:
+\begin{lemma} There are polynomials $E,F$ in the entries of $\Phi_{i},\vec q_i$ such that \eqref{linear-sys} being consistent implies $E = 0$ or $F = 0$. \end{lemma} \begin{proof} Using {\tt Mathematica}, we symbolically compute the order 6 minors of the $6 \times 8$ coefficient matrix of Equation \eqref{linear-sys} and find that they are all zero; thus its rank is always at most 5.
+We then symbolically row reduce the following augmented matrix using only moves that are valid whenever $\vec q_4 \neq 0$: